What attracted you to this career in the first place?

 Along with my diverse agency experience, this scientific knowledge helped me to craft focused content for over 50 therapeutic areas, as well as countless over-the-counter products (OTC), prescription brands, disease awareness, and corporate communications.

 Today, I’m also ghost-writing a proposal to present the benefits of my client’s European pharmaceutical wholesaler services to a global pharmaceutical company.
 I’m also discussing a potential new project with a freelance medical editor whose client is looking for a PR healthcare writer.
-Plus, I’m getting a breath of fresh air in the local Pinner park to enjoy that lovely sunshine.
+Plus, I’m getting a breath of fresh air in our local park to enjoy the lovely Summer sunshine.

 Freelancing can sometimes be isolating, which is why I try to get out of the house every day to just connect with people.
 After 25 years, I still love working in MedComms – and this has increased over the past decade since I began freelancing and founded MediQuill Ltd. There is always so much diversity in this industry, as shown by the postings from around the world on #MedComms Day.
 I look forward to reading more of them.